Started to exercise hard? Feel fitter, healthier – and hungrier? What is the best diet to keep you fit and to help you stay in shape?

 To Carb Or Not To Carb?

-But surely for runners, it’s different — we need carbs right?
+But surely when you exercise, it’s different — we need carbs right?
 Why would we have all those pasta parties, energy gels and sweets if we didn’t?
 Or is the movement for ‘train low (carb), race high’ the right approach?
-And with leading figures in the running world, such as Tim Noakes, author of The Lore of Running having a complete about-turn, saying carbs are not good for runners should we ditch the pasta, the porridge and the whole grain bars?
+And with leading figures in the running world, such as Tim Noakes, author of The Lore of Running having a complete about-turn, saying carbs are not good for runners should we ditch the pasta, the porridge and the wholegrain bars for all exercise?

 “As a rule, I think it’s worth pointing out that those who are following the low carb diets and preaching that carbs are bad for you are generally coming from the mouths of hyper disciplined, type-A people,” says Berardi.

 “Ask yourself what do you prefer to eat?
 If you’re running well, and you’re healthy and you’re eating the things you want why change it?” he adds.

 So how does the ‘traditional’ cardio exerciser’s, in particular, endurance exerciser’s diet work?
 “The high carb diet has an internally consistent system,” explains Berardi.
 “You deal with the blood sugar swings that are inevitable from having a high carb/high sugar diet, by taking gels and sugary drinks when you train — the system fixes itself,” he says.
 “But if you don’t do all of it, problems will show up, so for example, if you don’t have gels in a longer race, you may underperform.
 You think it’s because you didn’t have a gel.
 It’s not.
 It’s because you eat a high carb diet and you didn’t have the buffer when you needed it,” he explains.
 “If you’re going to use the high carb diet and you’re healthy and performing well, then that’s good, but you have to use the whole system,” he adds.